ssbc/wildfiressb-website/index.md

 ![TAK](img/cropped-TAK-CIV-Splash-4.png)

 ### ATAK (Android Team Awareness Kit)
 ATAK is a powerful **situational awareness** tool that helps emergency teams track resources, coordinate movements, and visualize the area in real time.
-Initially developed for military and first responders, it has been proven effective in **wildfire response**.
+Initially developed for military, it has been proven effective in **wildfire response**  and first responders.

 - **Real-time mapping**: Teams can view fire perimeters, terrain, and responder locations on shared maps.